uthm4n/morpheus-datadog-instance-tab-plugin/README.md

 #### Custom Settings

 The plugin supports additional customization through the `PLUGIN CUSTOMIZATION` text field.
-A YAML payload is expected with defining the hostname configuration as the only supported configuration at this time.
+A YAML payload is expected.

-**Query By Environment Variable**
+**Query DataDog Instance Using an Environment Variable**

 Configure the plugin to search for the instance in DataDog using the name provided in the value of the `DATADOG_INSTANCE_NAME` environment variable.